64kramsystem/personal_notes/topics/visual_studio_code.md

 ### Setting up a project

-_READ THE WHOLE CHAPTER, AS THE MAKE TOOLS ARE A CLUSTERF*CK_
+_WATCH OUT!
+The whole C/C++ extensions ecosystem is a dumpster fire_; restarts is the only way to ensure that a configuration change is applied.
+When configuring a project, try if using `c_cpp_properties.json#compileCommands` is enough (and restart!), before enabling any extension.

+When Intellisense doesn't work properly, `Go to definition` will send to the declaration, instead.

-The `Makefile tools` extension takes care of the project configuration; make sure to launch `C/C++: Edit Configurations (UI)`, which creates `.vscode/c_cpp_properties.json`.
+Make sure, in any case, to launch `C/C++: Edit Configurations (UI)`, which creates `.vscode/c_cpp_properties.json`.

+#### Makefile-only projects

+The `Makefile tools` extension handles Makefile-only projects, however *it overrides the C/C++ extension settings* (including `compile_commands.json`); the defines/includes are set based on the inspection of it automatic build result.

 The error "Makefile entry point not found" can be ignored; it can be worked around by symlinking the Makefile into the workspace root dir (`settings.json#makefilePath` won't fix the error).

-#### Makefile-only projects

-WATCH OUT!!
-Configuration errors may not be visible!!

 ```json
   // Sample configuration for a project that is built via `make all`; becomes the default.